ElixirTeSS/TeSS/README.md

 ## Production

-//TODO: Add assest pre compile details
-// Uglifier.new(harmony: true)
-//bundle exec rake assets:precompile RAILS_ENV=production

 The production deployment is configured in the `docker-compose-prod.yml` file.
+There is also a separte entrypoint (`enrtypoint-prod.sh`) that will run the DB migratuions, precompile assets and reindex SOLR.

     docker-compose -f docker-compose-prod.yml up -d